 Making Kakavia is easy enough as long as you have a few fundamentals right: fresh, gelatinous fish, very good olive oil and a strong hob that is preferably gas.
 Turbot works beautifully here but gurnard, hake or halibut will give you a delicious result too.
 It’s vital that you keep the fish heads in your soup even if you don’t want to eat them.
 The all-important gelatine in the fish heads marries with the olive oil to create a thick, silken broth that you will never want to end.

-1.5kg (approx.) turbot or other fish, scaled, gutted and cut into 5 pieces including the head
+1 turbot around 1.5-2kg, scaled, gutted and cut into 5 pieces including the head

-Use a saucepan that will fit the potatoes snugly in a single layer at the bottom.
-Add the fish, tomatoes, salt, oil and water: the liquid should partly cover the fish but not completely.
+- Use a saucepan that will fit the potatoes snuggly in a single layer at the bottom of the pan.
+Add the fish, followed by the tomatoes, celery, bay leaves, salt, olive oil and water.
+The liquid will partly cover the fish, not entirely.

-Put the pan on a high heat and bring to a vigorous boil, cover with a lid and continue to boil for 20 minutes.
-Shake the pan every so often but NEVER stir.
-Check the potatoes are soft and and turn off the heat, add the lemon juice, give it a final shake and then let it sit off the heat for another 15 minutes.
+- Place the saucepan over high heat and bring to the boil; cover with a lid and continue to boil for another 20 minutes.
+Shake the pan every so often but never stir the contents.

-To serve use a slotted spoon to carefully lift the fish onto a platter.
-Divide the soup and potatoes between bowls.
-In Crete we would serve with barley rusks but a good toasted sourdough will work just fine.
+- Use a slotted spoon to very carefully remove the fish onto a platter.
+Divide the soup and potatoes into bowls.
+Add a langoustine on each plate.
+In Crete we serve this soup with barley rusks but lovely toasted sourdough will work perfectly too.